-A new contemporary art space, in the heart of Grimsby, North East Lincolnshire, run by two locally revered artists - Dale Wells and Darren Neave (RCA), who met whilst studying at the University of Lincoln.
+turntable gallery is a newly established, contemporary art space, in the heart of Grimsby, North East Lincolnshire.
+Founded and directed by two internationally renowned artists - Dale Wells and Darren Neave (RCA), who met whilst studying at the University of Lincoln.

 Dale Wells and Darren Neave from turntable gallery need your help and support in making this happen.

 Please sign the petition to send a clear signal of your support.

 We can assess how badly damaged he is and give him a public space, so the townsfolk can see the amount of work that needs to be done.
 He can once again become the emblematic figurehead and a well-loved work of art.
 This is a great symbol of the town and needs to be re-kindled and nurtured!